-- 5. a.
-The Appeal and Review Committee will meet to develop performance factors for any newly created classifications. - b.
-The Association and the County agree to establish an Article 21 Appeals and Review Committee comprised of eight (8) members, four (4) members representing the Association and four (4) members representing the County, with the County and Association each appointing its own members.
-Its purpose is to (1) review the implementation of the County's merit evaluation process; (2) monitor the quality and quantity of the objections, and make final determinations about increases brought before the Committee for review.

-In reviewing the objections to employee performance evaluations, the Committee may be given access to the employee's personnel file, but only with the written consent of the employee.
+- 5. The Appeal and Review Committee will meet to develop performance factors for any newly-created classifications. - 6.
+The Association and the County agree to establish Article 21 Appeals and Review Committee comprised of eight (8) members, four (4) members representing the Association and four (4) members representing the County, with the County and Association each appointing its own members.
+Its purpose is to (1) review the implementation of the County's merit evaluation process; (2) monitor the quality and quantity of the objections, and, make final determinations about merit increases brought before the Committee for review. - a.
+In reviewing the objections to employee performance evaluations, the Committee may be given access to the employee's personnel file, but only with the written consent of the employee. - b.
 If the Committee stalemates, the objection process is considered complete.
-If a simple majority (50% plus one) of the committee votes to sustain the objection, it will have the authority to have a zero overturned and award the employee an increase consistent with this article.
+If a simple majority (50% plus one) of the committee votes to sustain the objection, it will have the authority to have a zero overturned and award the employee an increase consistent with this article. - 7.

-- c.
-Within each County department, the procedures used to evaluate an employee shall be uniformly and consistently applied in accordance with the guidelines established by Human Resources. - 6.
 The following shall not be considered as breaks in creditable service necessary to qualify for salary adjustments: - a.
 Authorized military leave, provided that the person is reinstated within 90 calendar days following other than dishonorable or bad conduct discharge from military service; - b.
-Authorized educational leave; - Time during which employee is receiving compensation from the County for an injury or disease arising out of and in the course of his/her employment; - d.
+Authorized educational leave; - c.
+Time during which employee is receiving compensation from the County for an injury or disease arising out of and in the course of his/her employment; - d.
 Authorized leaves of absence without pay of 21 consecutive calendar days or less within any calendar year; - e.
 Authorized leaves of absence with pay; - f.
 Periods of qualifying service which immediately precede a layoff or authorized leave of absence; and, - g.
-Authorized Association leave. - 7.
-When a salary adjustment is delayed solely through administrative delay or clerical error or is miscalculated in error, the proper adjustment shall be made effective retroactive to the date it was due. - 8.
+Authorized Association leave.

+- 8. When a salary adjustment is delayed solely through administrative delay or clerical error or is miscalculated in error, the proper adjustment shall be made effective retroactive to the date it was due. - 9.
 An employee's salary adjustment will be effective the first day of the pay period during which the review date occurs.